mu578/mu0/ReadMe.md

 >$ sudo apt-get install libomp-dev
 ```

-or for a newer LLVM toolchain (recommended).
-llvm-14 is current on apt-get and does not support half-precision floating-point.
+Or for a newer LLVM toolchain (recommended). llvm-14 is current on apt-get and does not support half-precision floating-point.

 ```
 >$ sudo apt-get install make